A High‑Impact, Low‑Cost Investment for Industry

 How much cash does the company need to provide?

-This sum is payable over the three years of the PhD project, beginning in October 2023, or by a single payment in 2023.
-Payment terms can be negotiated with the company: initial lump sum, 3 annual instalments, 6 six-monthly instalments or 12 quarterly instalments.
+This sum is payable over the three years of the PhD project, beginning in October 2027, or by a single payment in 2027.
+Payment terms can be negotiated: initial lump sum, 3 annual instalments, 6 six-monthly instalments or 12 quarterly instalments.
+The balance may be adjusted in the final year to ensure that the industry partner contributes one-third of the studentship cost.
+To reduce industry exposure to risk, any inflationary rises will be capped at 15% of the estimated cost above.

 These sums are similar to industrial CASE studentships where the company must provide a top-up of a minimum of one third of the EPSRC funding.